 Flustered in Flushing

-Think about this, properly washing your hands with soap and water is just as effective as washing with an antimicrobial soap.
-It’s not the Triclosan that gets your hands clean, it’s the soap bringing the germs into the water where they are then rinsed away.
+Properly washing your hands with soap and water is just as effective as washing with antimicrobial soap.
+It’s not the Triclosan that gets your hands clean; it’s the soap bringing the germs into the water, where they are then rinsed away.

 When cleaning, even very germy things, the same principle applies.

-I just mean it’s not quite as necessary to do as many disinfecting steps as you’re undertaking.
+I mean, it’s not quite as necessary to do as many disinfecting steps as you’re undertaking.

-Regular bathroom cleaning is sufficient in most households when there there hasn’t been a back up of sewage.
-Regular use is one thing, fecal matter is a special case.
+Regular bathroom cleaning is sufficient in most households when there hasn’t been a sewage backup.
+Everyday use is one thing; fecal matter is a special case.

 Send your questions to email@example.com.